sashinpivotal/dsa-2022-10/readme.md

 - 3rd phase [4]
 ```

-- What is the base
+- What is the base condition?
 - What is the recurring and changing arguments?